Safety Along the METRO Green Line

 - Never try to beat a train through a crossing – it takes the length of two football fields for a train to stop.

 - Safety only takes a second – light-rail trains move faster than freight trains.
-If gate arms are going down, stop.
 The train will clear the intersection in a few seconds.

 - Slow down and be alert near rail stations.
 Watch for pedestrians, trains, buses and cars.